Greatness7/MMM-2022/firemoth.md

 ### Velothi Tomb

-* A branch of the nearby Sarys Ancestral Tomb.
 * Probably unearthed by Grurn to use as an additional resource of corpses.
 * (Idea) Some parts of the imperial set have collapsed and fallen into the velothi tombs halls.
 Fun and unusual tileset mixing.
 * (Idea) Utilize velothi spirits against the lich?